Novartis/YADA/src/site/markdown/admin.md

 See the [Quickstart/Deployment Guide] if you've not yet installed YADA on a server somewhere.
 See the [User Guide] if you're not sure what you're going to do with admin tool.
+Skip to the [Security Wizard] section if that's what you need.

 ## Where is yada-admin?